Your Discovery Rights in Drug Cases: What You're Entitled to See

 What Is Discovery?

-Here's what most defendants don't know: Brady violations are one of the most common reasons cases get overturned on appeal.
+But here's what nobody mentions: Brady violations are one of the most common reasons cases get overturned on appeal.
 Prosecutors have a legal obligation to share exculpatory evidence, and when they don't, the consequences can be severe.
 But someone has to catch it first.
 That someone should be your attorney.

 What You Should Be Asking For